rachayita/OpsNotes/rust/rust.md

 - instead use `Iterator::map` by calling `.iter()` or `.into_iter()` on array as
   - [T; N]::map is only necessary if needed a new array of same size in result
   - lazy iterators tend to get optimized very well

-## trait object
-- an opaque value of another type that implements a set of traits
-  - the set of traits is made up of:
-    - an "object safe" base trait
-    - plus any number of auto trait
-- its purpose is to allow abstraction across common behaviour
-- we can't add data to a trait object
-- generic method calls are illegal for trait object
-- only one copy is generated for function that takes trait object, resulting in:
-  - less code bloat at the cost of requiring slower virtual function calls
-  - inhibiting any chance of inlining and related optimizations from occuring
-- must be object safe because once you have used a trait object
-  - rust no longer knows the concrete type that's implementing the trait
-- if a trait method returns the concrete `Self` type
-  - but a trait object forgets the exact type that `Self` is
-    - there is no way the method can use the original concrete type
-- trait objects are right choice when needed collection of mixed type values, all together
-- Possible reason to use trait objects is to reduce the total amount of compiled code
-  - may compile generic function many times, once for each type it’s used with
-- generics have two important advantages over trait objects:
-  1. speed: rust can evaluate it at compile time, so that there’s no runtime cost at all
-    - rust never knows what type of value a trait object points to untill run time
-      - if you pass a Sink,
-        - overhead of calling virtual methods and checking for errors still applies
-  2. not every trait can support trait objects
-    - static methods that work only with generics
-      - they rule out trait objects entirely
-    - trait that uses `Self` type is incompatible with trait objects
-- with trait objects, type info is lost, needed to type-check your program
-- a trait object points to both
-  - an instance of a type implementing our specified trait
-  - as well as a table used to lookup trait methods on that type at runtime
-- we create a trait object by specifying some sort of pointer
-  - such as & reference or Box<T> smart poiner
-  - then the `dyn` keyword, and then specifying the relevent trait
-- rust doesn't have inheritance but bounds
-- `Trait: Sized`: only be implemented for type that already implements `Sized`
-- `fn method(&self) where Self: Sized`:
-  - only types that implements `Sized` can implement this method
-- `dyn` is a prefix of a trait object's type
-  - used to highlight calls to methods on the associated trait are dynamically dispatched
-  - to use the trait this way, it must be 'object safe'
-- unlike generic params or `impl Trait`, compiler doesnt know concrete type being passed
-  - ie: the type has been erased
-- `dyn Trait` reference contains two pointers
-  - one pointer goes to the data(eg. instance of struct)
-  - another poiner goes to a map of method call names to a function pointers
-    - known as virtual method table or vtable
-  - at runtime, when a method needs to be called on the `dyn Trait`
-    - the vtable is consulted to get the function pointer
-    - and then that function pointer is called
-    - it has additional runtime cost
-    - also, method cannot be inlined by compiler
-- `dyn Trait` produce smaller code than `impl Trait` / generic parameters
-  - as the method won't be duplicated for each concrete type

 ## struct
 ``` rust